zombikitty/zombikitty/README.md

 OUR STRAWPAGE HAS MUCH MORE INFORMATION ON THINGS!! ^_^

-dnd; offtab, busy.
+🟢(online): Ontab, most likely with friends, but when alone feel free to c+h ^_^

-away; either offtab or ontab, feel free to int
+🌙(away): either offtab or ontab, if there isnt a response dont be shy to whisper to us to get us ontab :3

-online; int freely!
+⛔(busy): dniuf, most likely not feeling up to socialise.

-lf chat; Feel free to int, or cud ^_^
+💬(looking for chat): Feel free to interact! ^^

-lf rp; literally never have this as our status so uhh
+🎭(looking for roleplay): usually never use this, and probably never will.

 AND OUR DISCORD IS .zombikitty !!!